schneiderkamplab/aimrun/README.md

 ```

 ## Features
 1. Multiple runs.
-Simply initialize multiple aimruns using ``aimrun.init()``, and track on multiple repositories at once.
+Simply initialize multiple aimruns using ```aimrun.init()```, and track to multiple repositories at once.
-2. No need of main-process wrapper.
-You do not need to make sure, that only the main-process calls aimrun functions, we take care of that for you.
+2. No need for a main-process wrapper.
+You do not need to make sure that only the main-process calls aimrun functions - we take care of that for you.
+3. Sync project-specific (local) repositories to larger (remote) repositories.
+See ```python -m aimrun sync --help``` for guidance.

 ## Usage (Recommended)
 1. Initialize one or more aimruns using ```aimrun.init()```